Bit-reversal permutation: Generalizations

 The generalization to radix $b$ representations, for $b > 2$, and to $n=b^k$, is a digit-reversal permutation, in which the base-$b$ digits of the index of each element are reversed to obtain the permuted index.
 The same idea can also been generalized to mixed radix number systems.
-In such cases, the digit-reversal permutation should simultaneously reverses the digits of each item and the bases of the number system, so that each reversed digit remains within the range defined by its base.
+In such cases, the digit-reversal permutation should simultaneously reverse the digits of each item and the bases of the number system, so that each reversed digit remains within the range defined by its base.

 Permutations that generalize the bit-reversal permutation by reversing contiguous blocks of bits within the binary representations of their indices can be used to interleave two equal-length sequences of data in-place.

 There are two extensions of the bit-reversal permutation to sequences of arbitrary length.
 These extensions coincide with bit-reversal for sequences whose length is a power of 2, and their purpose is to separate adjacent items in a sequence for the efficient operation of the Kaczmarz algorithm.
 The first of these extensions, called efficient ordering, operates on composite numbers, and it is based on decomposing the number into its prime components.

 The second extension, called EBR (extended bit-reversal), is similar in spirit to bit-reversal.
 Given an array of size $n$, EBR fills the array with a permutation of the numbers in the range $0\ldots n-1$ in linear time.
 Successive numbers are separated in the permutation by at least $\lfloor n/4\rfloor$ positions.